aviggiano836/milk-modules.github.io/activities/ColorBlindSimple/instructions/ColorBlindSimple.md

 ### Steps

-1. Extract the zip file into a directory on the C: drive:
+1. Extract the zip file into a directory on the C: drive, take note of where the file was extracted (the file path):

    ![step01](images/01.png)

    ​

-2. Import project in to Android studio
+2. Open Android studio

-   Open Android studio.

-   Import project in Android studio

-   Open the directory you unzipped  the activity into.
+   Open the project in Android studio, navigate to the file (DemoApp002-BalloonSimple) using the file path noted in the previous step

    ![](images/02.png)